Silly Cow Farms Hot Chocolate

 Make a cup of tea and curl up with that book you’ve been trying to get to for two months?

-I do all of the above, depending on what kind of time I have, and what I’m in the mood for.
+I do all of the above, depending on what kind of time I have and what I’m in the mood for.

-Honestly, though, me time is restorative, for more than just your attitude.
+Honestly, though, me time is restorative for more than just your attitude.
 It’s healthy for your peace of mind, and even your mental state of being.

 I like to try new things when I’m stealing some time out by myself.
 Recently, I picked up some hot chocolate, which I don’t normally drink.
 Now, if I’m being honest, it was mostly because the glass bottle was just too cute, but the hot chocolate didn’t sound bad, either.
 I also had a shopper’s reward at World Market, so the stars were aligning.
 I grabbed a bag of my favorite shortbread cookies, as well, and waited for the ideal afternoon.

 A week or so ago, I was recovering from the Death Flu (body aches so bad, I actually cried), everyone else was out doing everyone else things, and I had the house all to myself.
 LET’S DO THIS!
 (I’m pretty sure I actually said that while pumping my fist in the air.)
-I put the milk on to heat, broke out the delicate Blue Willow cup and saucer, whipped up some heavy cream, and tore into the cookies.
+I put the milk on to heat, broke out a delicate Blue Willow cup and saucer, whipped up some heavy cream, and tore into the cookies.